Print

 Obadiah the prophet

-Obadiah’s name means 'Servant of Yahweh'.
-There are thirteen different people mentioned in the Bible as Obadiah, making it one of the commonest names.
+In contrast to other books of the prophets, very little information is given.
+It does not say who the prophet's father was, where he came from, or give any indication of the time period.
+There are thirteen different people mentioned in the Bible called Obadiah, making it one of the commonest names.
 We have no way of knowing who the Prophet Obadiah was.
-Obadiah prophesied against the nation of Edom.
+Obadiah prophesied against the nation of Edom (v1).
 He was probably a contemporary of Jeremiah and Ezekiel.

 Historical background